Bobby Black (Scottish footballer)

-Bobby Black (c.1927 – 4 June 2012) was a Scottish footballer from Thornhill, Dumfries and Galloway who played for East Fife and Queen of the South and was also capped by the Scottish League.
+Bobby Black (c.1927 – 4 June 2012) was a Scottish footballer who played as an outside right for East Fife and Queen of the South and was also capped by the Scottish League.
 Black later was an all England bowls champion.

 East Fife

+Black was from Thornhill, Dumfries and Galloway.
 Having played at East Fife during undoubtedly the best period in the club's history Black won a League Cup medal with them in 1949–50.
 The Methil side made the Scottish Cup final that season and finished fourth in Scotland's top division.
 Two seasons later (Bobby Black's last at the club) they would surpass this league position and finish third – an achievement unsurpassed by the club and equalled only once.

 Other players at the club in this era included 1938 Scottish Cup winners with East Fife Tommy Adams and Willie Laird and players who played for Scotland while with the club, Allan Brown, Henry Morris, George Aitken, Davie Duncan, Charlie Fleming and Andy Matthew.
 Jimmy Philp was another like Black who enjoyed Scottish League Cup success with the Methil club.

-From his first year playing for East Fife, the 1946-47 season, until his departure in 1952, Black scored 23 goals in 78 league matches.
+From his first year playing for East Fife, the 1946–47 season, until his departure in 1952, Black scored 23 goals in 78 league matches.